christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 ![Fig.1.66](/images/KanitesAndragorasSeleukosI.jpg){:width="400px"}

 Fig. 1.66.
 L. Seleukos I, son of  Seleucus I Nicator.
 M. Andragoras, Iranian satrap of the Seleucid provinces of Parthia and Hyrcania.
 R. Kanites, king of Scythia.
-The name Seleukos has been interpreted as deriving from Selene, the Greek goddess of the moon.
-This is a direct connection to the Yuezhi—the "Moon Clan"—who were the eastern branch of the Asii Dragon Kings.

 The name "Narisanka" is given as an alternate name for Andragoras.
 This is intriguing because it could be an Iranian translation of an Indian title like Narendra-simha (Lion-King).
 This itself is derived from the Avestan Nairyosangha, which means "man of words" and refers to a divine messenger of Ahura Mazda.